michaelclark2/hortulo/README.md

 - Remove IPFS dependency and generate SVG graphics on-chain using NFT metadata
 - Allow staking Celo with NFTs using Spiral staking pools to retire carbon credits without risking capital
 - Enable users to deposit Celo to offset carbon credits by automating swap to NCT tokens
+- Display information about the credits that are retired from Toucan Protocol